kairoaraujo/archived-site/content/pages/about.rst

 infrastructure and recently I started some contributions with Ansible Project.

-I like watch & play tennis and I love cook.
+I like watch & play tennis and I love cooking. :)

+TODO: Write this page correctly